Economic Networks: Theory and Computation: Graph Theory

 \subsection{Network Centrality}

 When studying networks of all varieties, a recurring topic is the relative ``centrality'' or ``importance'' of different nodes.
 One classic application is the ranking of web pages by search engines.
-Other applications pertain to economics.
-Here are some examples:
+Here are some examples related to economics:

-\begin{itemize} \item In which industry will one dollar of additional demand have the most impact on overall production, once we take into account all the backward linkages?
-In which sector will a rise in productivity have the largest effect on national output? \item Consider the impact of a negative shock that endangers the solvency of a large part of the banking sector.
-In this setting, which institution should the government rescue, if any? \item In the network games considered briefly in \S\ref{sss:quadgame}, we obtained $x^* = (I - \alpha A)^{-1} \epsilon$ as the Nash equilibrium.
-Notice that players' actions are dependent on the topology of the network, as encoded in $A$.
+\begin{itemize} \item In which industry will one dollar of additional demand have the most impact on aggregate production, once we take into account all the backward linkages?
+In which sector will a rise in productivity have the largest effect on national output? \item A negative shock endangers the solvency of the entire banking sector.
+Which institutions should the government rescue, if any? \item In the network games considered in \S\ref{sss:quadgame}, the Nash equilibrium is $x^* = (I - \alpha A)^{-1} \epsilon$.
+Players' actions are dependent on the topology of the network, as encoded in $A$.
 A common finding is that the level of activity or effort exerted by an agent (e.g., severity of criminal activity by a participant in a criminal network) can be predicted from their ``centrality'' within the network. \end{itemize}

 In this section we review essential concepts related to network centrality.\footnote{Centrality measures are sometimes called ``influence measures,'' particularly in connection with social networks.}